Tour Confidential: Patrick Reed breaks through, Rory comes up short again, and what happened to Tiger and Phil?!

 Berhow: I always thought that if Rickie was gonna win a major it would have to come from the fourth- or third-to-last group.
 He posts 65 and hangs out in the clubhouse as others fall to catch him.
 But he still had plenty of pressure being in the penultimate pairing today; this is the Masters — it's not like you can hide.
 So, yes, I was pretty surprised of his 67 — especially since he played the first seven in one over par — and he changed my opinion about him.
 A major is in his future.
 Rickie you made me a believer!

-Dethier: When he was 1-over through 7 holes he was COMPLETELY out of it, so tons of credit to Rickie for that fuego finish: he ended up a couple bounces from being in a playoff.
+Dethier: When he was one over through seven holes he was COMPLETELY out of it, so tons of credit to Rickie for that fuego finish: he ended up a couple bounces from being in a playoff.
 But can we get the guy to backdoor into a win instead of just another almost?

 Bamberger: I don't know about confidence or anything else.
 I do believe in odds.
 Rickie Fowler wins some small percentage of the tournaments in which he contends, as do all the best players.
 If he keeps contending, he will win a major.
 That's what a logician would tell you.
 Except golf is not always logical.